Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/manufacturing/contoso_motors/arc_monitoring_servers/_index.md

 ## Enable and configure Azure Monitor

 Azure Monitor can collect data directly from your Arc-enabled servers into a Log Analytics workspace for detailed analysis and correlation.
-It requires installing the Azure Monitor Agent (AMA) VM extension in your Azure Arc-enabled servers, enabling VM insights to collect data from your machines.
+It requires installing the Azure Monitor Agent (AMA) VM extension on your Azure Arc-enabled servers, enabling VM insights to collect data from your machines.

 As part of the automated deployment, an Azure Policy monitoring initiative and a Data Collection Rule (DCR) are deployed.
 They allow collecting monitoring data from your Azure Arc-enabled servers.